People often debate what is or isn’t horror. Good horror taps into our deepest fears, but what makes horror scary differs for everyone.

 I like to write my books that way, too.

 The Twelve is a homage to The Others and The Woman in Black.
 In the Mood… For Murder is a thriller, but it’s also horror.
 It’s the kind of horror that, if you think about it too much, can be the scariest of all.
-It’s real life horror.
+It’s real-life horror.
 We’re not talking about a monster who wears a mask here.
-We’re talking about your best friend, a family member, anyone.
+We’re talking about your best friend, a family member, or anyone.
 The monster is hiding in plain sight.